adithyanatarajan2000/credit_risk_EDA/README.md

 ---

+## Feature Diagnostics:

+Before applying the hypothesis tests, each feature was evaluated to ensure statistical validity.

+- **Normality Checks:**
+  - Visual inspection using **Q-Q plots** and **Probability plots**.
+  - Formal testing via **Anderson-Darling test** to assess distribution type.
+  - Results confirmed non-normality in key features like **income, loan amount, and loan interest rates** - supporting the use of non-parametric tests (e.g., Mann-Whitney U)

+- **Categorical Test Assumptions:**
+  - All categorical variables used in the chi-squared tests were validated to meet the underlying assumption of expected frequencies ≥ 5 in every contingency cell.

+---

 ## Feature Engineering for Hypothesis Testing:

 To enable statistically valid categorical analysis, three continuous variables were discretized into meaningful brackets: